nekocode/use-shared-state/README.md

 [![npm](https://img.shields.io/npm/v/@nekocode/use-shared-state)](https://www.npmjs.com/package/@nekocode/use-shared-state) ![npm bundle size](https://img.shields.io/bundlephobia/minzip/@nekocode/use-shared-state) [![](https://api.travis-ci.com/nekocode/use-shared-state.svg?branch=master)](https://travis-ci.com/nekocode/use-shared-state)

-:octopus: React hook for sharing state between components.
-Inspired by the [InheritedWidget](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html) in flutter.
+:octopus: React hook for sharing state between components, inspired by the [InheritedWidget](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html) in Flutter.

 `yarn add @nekocode/use-shared-state`

-***Why choose it?***
+**_Why choose it?_**

-1. It's lightweight, includes just over a 100 lines of source code, so it's very suitable to use in component or library projects
+1. It's lightweight and includes just over 100 lines of source code, making it very suitable for use in component or library projects
-2. Update components in minimum range.
-Using the example below, if we share a shared-state with b and e components, then when this shared-state updates, only b and e components will be updated
+2. Update components within a minimum range.
+For example, if we share a shared-state with components b and e, only these components will be updated when the shared-state updates

 ```
   a
 +-+-+